 LANCASTER, Pa.
-(WHTM) — “There was times where you had to button down the hatches and push through,” EMT graduate Josh Raffensberger said.
+(WHTM) — “There was times where you had to batten down the hatches and push through,” EMT graduate Josh Raffensberger said.

 In the training room of the Lancaster EMS building, a total of seven students are one step closer to playing a vital role in responding to emergencies and serving the community.

 “It makes me feel like I’m doing something it’s paying off what we’re doing that we’re actually going to be doing something productive for this community,” Raffensberger said.